top of page

 Agents of SHIELD Season 6

 It should have ended at five seasons.
 They just don't have the costume budget for space adventures.
 It's like they realized last minute they needed a villain and grabbed a random wig and jumpsuit and threw it on the first audition they saw.
-Only the Fitz/Simmons stuff works.
+Only Fitz/Simmons works.

 Premiere: May 10, 2019